 „I am part of BAFNET, because it provides a space for people of the Asian diaspora where we can be ourselves indeed!“

-Dieu Hao Do (杜耀豪).
-Dieu Hao Do was born in Stadthagen, 1986 to Chinese parents.
+Dieu Hao Do (杜耀豪) was born in Stadthagen, 1986 to Chinese parents.
 He made short films including WHERE THE LIGHTS SHINE LOW, BUBENICEK and THE LAST BUS which participated in festivals around the world.
 He is a directing student at The Film University Babelsberg KONRAD WOLF.
 Dieu Hao primarily works in the field of directing and writing.
 He is currently in the development of his first feature about the 1st and 2nd generation of Chinese immigrants in Germany.

 „I believe that the German film industry must and will change in the years to come as there is a new generation of filmmakers emerging with a different perspective and more diverse cultural background.“